jsjoeio/joeprevite.com/content/2020-05-30-how-to-learn-typescript-quickly/index.md

 ---
 	slug: 'learn-typescript-quickly'
-date: '2020-05-30'
+date: '2020-06-19'
 title: 'How to Learn Typescript Quickly'
 description: 'In the post, I show you everything you need to do to learn TypeScript quickly.'
 tagline: 'The only guide you need'
 published: false
 ---

 A few months back, I set out a goal to learn TypeScript deeply in 3 months.
-And I did it!
+And [I did it](https://twitter.com/jsjoeio/status/1250490760362774529)!
 Since then, others have asked how they can do the same.
 This guide will provide a framework for you to do the same.
-It's called the "Fast Framework."
+It's called the **Fast Framework**.

 Imagine you're in Mario Kart and racing on a new map.
 You will only have achieved your goal if you cross the finishline.
-We'll break it into three phases:
+Taking this analogy, we'll break it into three phases:

-- [ ] TODO Finish the analogy of the mario kart
 - "Make Your Map" - Vision / Timeframe / Timeline / Organization
 - "Stay on Track" -  Accountability / Momentum / Sharing / Focus
 - "Find the Flag" - Practice / Confidence / Vocabulary / Depth

+In each phase, we'll cover different aspects of that will help you learn fast and reach your goal.
+The first phase will cover the foundation for your learning project.
+Think of this as vision, timeframe, timeine and organization.
+In the phase after, we'll focus on staying on track.
+Here we will dicuss aspects related to accountability, momentum, sharing and focus.
+Lastly, we'll find the flag and talk about practice, confidence, vocabulary and depth in the final phase of the journey.

 - [ ] TODO add excalidraw photo
 - [ ] TODO fix we/you
-- [ ] add small wins article
+- [x] add small wins article
-- [ ] check motivation hacker success spiral definition
+- [x] check motivation hacker success spiral definition
-- [ ] check star wars quote
+- [x] check star wars quote
-- [ ] replace -- with em dash
+- [x] replace -- with em dash
-- [ ] add link to deep work by cal Newport
+- [x] add link to deep work by cal Newport
-- [ ] add stretchly link
+- [x] add stretchly link
-- [ ] add link to tiny compiler
+- [x] add link to tiny compiler
-- [ ] add link to Anki
+- [x] add link to Anki
-- [ ] add definition of ultralearning by scott young
+- [x] add definition of ultralearning by scott young

 ## Make your Map